Code-Institute-Submissions/milestone-project-162/README.md

 Visitors are searching for an entertaining experience.
 This website provides that because it has a cheeky theme and is not only designed to be practical but also in a visually pleasing way.
-The visitor can have a game, a laugh and a pleasant virtual experience.
+The visitor can have a game, a laugh, and a pleasant virtual experience.

 <h3>Visitor stories</h3>